irrwahn/irrvuan/flavor/README.md

 > during `pkglist` processing

 * OPENCHROOTSH
-> start an interactive `bash` session in chroot, after all automated
+> start an interactive `bash` session in chroot after all automated
 > tasks ran to completion, right before unmounting the partitions